-Each year we have two Juried Image Competitions, or Salons.
+Each year we have an annual Salon Competition.
 This is where the real learning comes in.
 Your images are judged by Photographers with years of experience.
 During the process, you find out what it takes to create better photographs.
 If your image scores 80 and above, it receives a merit.
 All merited prints are then entered again for the judges to deem for First, Second and Third Place in each category.
 An award will go to Best in Show.

 There are twelve elements that determine a merited image.
 Each image will reveal some measure of all twelve elements, while a visually superior image will reveal obvious consideration of each one.